lkoepsel/AVR_C/README.md

 ### analogWrite:
 Demo file for using analogWrite(), requires a scope (Labrador used) to see the output of the PWM signal

+### button:
+Demo file for using debounced buttons, requires a button attached to a Uno digital pin with INPUT_PULLUP. *buttons[i].pressed* provides a indication of the button pressed.

 ### blink:
 Minimal blink sketch.
 Intended as a minimal test program while working on code, it doesn't use the AVR_C Library.